dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 work just like those built into Excel.
 Those custom dialog boxes are called UserForms in VBA.

-This chapter doesn’t tell you anything about creating UserForms.
+This chapter doesn't tell you anything about creating UserForms.
 Rather, it

 describes some very useful techniques you might be able to use in  place of